 Now all of our products are made inside our East Rutherford, NJ factory.
 The factory gives our production and service team the tools they need to help customers meet their individual fit requirements.

 With the collection, I limit the number of fabrics offered within a category.
 I only offer what I know to be the best fabric for a specific product.
 Limiting fabrics does a few things : 1) makes decisions easier for the customer, 2) gives me confidence that I'm only offering the best product, and 3) keeps fit consistent (different fabrics fit differently).

-A desire to be relatable
+Strive to be relatable through design

-Don't change the product
+Don't change the products

 My vision for the collection is to be a family of best-in-class products that don’t change.
 I want customers who find a product they like, to be able to buy the same exact product when they need to replace it years later.

 Today the purpose of our work is to save time and mental energy for men who care about fit, by eliminating the distractions caused from inconsistent fitting clothing, by providing clarity on what to buy, and by becoming a trusted resource they can depend on long-term.